Chapter 1

 Using the large man’s wake, Pyotr navigated through patrons.
 Outside, he steadied Kafarov as he stumbled over the street’s glassy tracks of ice.
 “Thank you, my friend,” Kafarov said, opening the rear door of the idling limousine Pyotr had noticed earlier.

 “Doctor Trofimov, please come in from the cold.”
 The man spoke English – American.
 Pyotr ducked inside with Kafarov close behind.
-“Doctor, Trofimov,” Kafarov said as he sat in the seat across from him.
-“May I present esteemed Doctor Andre Rosenthal from US government.
+“Doctor, Trofimov,” Kafarov said in English, as he squeezed into the seat across from him.
+“May I present esteemed Doctor André Rosenthal from US government.
 He worked with President Yeltsin on cooperative scientist initiative.”
 Rosenthal extended a thin hand.
-His face was kind, though quite angular, ending with a gray goatee beard.
+His face was kind, though quite angular, ending with a gray goatee.

 “It is a pleasure to finally meet you, Doctor Trofimov.”
 Pyotr shook Rosenthal’s hand.
 His grip displayed unusual strength for the man’s age.
 “Our governments agree that mutual scientific efforts are more effective,” Rosenthal said.
 “Unfortunately, with the continued uncertainty of the future, those opportunities have been cut short.

-“Putin doesn’t share Yeltsin’s vision,” Karfarov said.
+“Putin doesn’t share Yeltsin’s vision,” Kafarov said.
 Pyotr cut Kafarov a look.
 Was Kafarov a traitor?

 “Please, hear me out, Doctor,” Rosenthal said.
 “Yeltsin’s government agreed to the offer I’m about to make.
-Before the new government can counter it, we’d like to bring it to your attention.”
+Before the new government could counter it, we’d like to bring it to your attention.”

 “It’s late,” Pyotr said.